 Costs for property and equipment not yet placed into service have been capitalized as construction-in-progress.
-These costs are primarily related to equipment and leasehold improvements associated with our manufacturing facilities, and will be depreciated in accordance with the above guidelines once placed into service.
+These costs are primarily related to equipment and leasehold improvements associated with our manufacturing facilities and will be depreciated in accordance with the above guidelines once placed into service.
 Interest costs incurred during construction of major capital projects are capitalized as construction-in-progress until the underlying asset is ready for its intended use, at which point the interest costs are amortized as depreciation expense over the life of the underlying asset.
-Interest capitalized as construction-in-progress was less than \$0.1 million for the three months ended October 31, 2022 and \$0.3 million for the six months ended October 31, 2022.
-No interest was capitalized as construction-in-progress for the three and six months ended October 31, 2021.
+Interest capitalized as construction-in-progress for the three months ended July 31, 2023 and 2022 was de minimis and \$0.2 million, respectively.
 All of our property and equipment are located in the United States.
 Property and equipment consist of the following (in thousands):